Chimney Replacement in North Patchogue, NY

 A brick chimney with metal flashing at its base sits on a dark shingled roof; a person's shadow is visible on the shingles nearby, reflecting quality home construction in Suffolk County, NY.

-How much does complete chimney replacement cost in North Patchogue?
+How much does a full chimney replacement cost in North Patchogue?